Down These Mean Streets

-Plot Summary
+Plot summary

 The story begins in Harlem, 1941, where Piri is living with his family.
 Piri's father has a job with the Works Progress Administration, while his mother stays at home with the children.
 After the death of Piri’s baby brother Ricardo, the family moves to the Italian section on 114th Street.
 Piri has various encounters with the local kids in the street, and despite various fights, Piri earns the Italians' respect by not ratting on them.
-When the family moves back to Spanish Harlem, Piri joins a Puerto Rican gang called the TNT’s.
+When the family moves back to Spanish Harlem, Piri joins a Puerto Rican gang called the TNTs.

 Piri and his family move to the Long Island suburbs.
 Piri plays baseball with classmates and attends a school dance where he flirts with a girl named Marcia; however, Piri is shocked to hear a group of girls talking about his skin color.
 This, along with Poppa seeing another woman, makes Piri very upset.

 Three months later, Piri returns to Harlem and finds himself homeless.
 Desperate for cash, Piri searches for work and goes after a position as a sales representative.
 He begins a relationship with Trina Diaz and makes a new friend named Brew, who forces Piri to further question his own identity.
 Piri and Brew discuss heading South so that Piri can discover what it means to be a black man.

 Piri argues with his brother José because José does not understand why Piri wants to go South; in his view, Piri is Puerto Rican, not black.
+Piri identifies as being Afro-Latino and has a darker complexion.
+However, his family claims it is from his father as he had indigenous roots.
+There is a discourse between his family and Piri and it demonstrates the ingrained colorism in his family.
 Poppa makes an effort to relate to and comfort Piri, but Piri still decides to leave, despite the objections from his family.
 Through his various encounters down South, Piri realizes that every place he goes to, no matter what language you speak or where you come from, if you are black, then you are black.